vaspapa7/tau_custom_fonts/README.md

 # tau_custom_fonts
-Trust and use custom fonts, create from https://icomoon.io
+Trust and use custom fonts, created from https://icomoon.io